schombert/Fif/docs/safety_semantics.md

 ### Borrows and members

-Borrow constraints may exist between the members of an object on either, or both, sides of the constraint expression. `x⊣z` implies `x.y⊣z` for all members y of x. `a⊣b` implies `a⊣b.c` for all members c of b.
+Borrow constraints may exist between the members of an object on either, or both, sides of the constraint expression. `x.y⊣z` implies `x⊣z` for all members y of x. `a⊣b` implies `a⊣b.c` for all members c of b.
 The same rules also apply for mutable borrows and the transitive borrow relation.
-An active mutable borrow targeting an object as a whole is incompatible with a mutable borrow or shared borrow from another source on any member of the object because of the `a⩤b` to `a⩤b.c` implication and the exclusivity of mutable borrows on the same target.
+An active mutable borrow targeting an object as a whole is incompatible with a mutable borrow or shared borrow from another source on any member of the object because of the `a⩤b` to `a⩤b.c` implication, which would conflict with a hypothetical `d⩤b.c` borrow.

+Interestingly, the `.y` in `x.y` cannot be modeled as a function that takes the pointer x to a pointer to member y (in other words, something like the LLVM GEP operation).
+To model it in that way, we would have to answer the question of whether the result of the .y function mutably borrows from x or not (as x.y would be a function call, not a name to be related by a borrow).
+If it does, then no other member could be used to access x while the result of the .y function is available, which is extremely restrictive.
+If it does not, then x will remain free to be used as the source of a second .y function, producing two mutable borrows to the same item, which is unsafe.
+Note that in the current form of the language, you cannot write a getter function that works like direct member access using the default function constraints, which will always generate a `⅀⩤x` constraint even if the return value was manually marked `ℛ⩤x.y` (see below).

+Could this be fixed?
+Probably, but it would potentially add a great deal of complexity to the language, and it is already quite complex.
+The obvious possibility is to annotate some borrows with a "path" of how the borrow was made, and allow borrows from "non-overlapping" paths to exist to the same target without violating exclusivity.
+For example, the borrow of the .y function would be marked as "via y" in some way, and it would thus not conflict with a borrow "via z".
+(But don't ask me how transitivity is going to work once there is a chain involving two or more of these.)

 ### Borrows and pointers